uos3/telecommand-server/README.md

 `python3 manage.py runserver <IP>:<PORT>`

-where <IP> is the desired IP address and <PORT> is the port number.
+where 'IP' is the desired IP address and 'PORT' is the port number.

 # Authors